- Why Research

 Recent results from tumor profiling studies have shown that TNBC is a family of breast cancers and this is opening the doors to new targeted approaches to benefit patients with certain types of TNBC:

-- Immunotherapy: Early this year, the FDA approved the first immunotherapy in breast cancer, specifically for patients with advanced triple negative breast cancer.
+- Immunotherapy: Early this year, the FDA approved the first immunotherapy for HER2 negative breast cancer, specifically for patients with advanced triple negative breast cancer.
 Results from the IMpassion 130 trial demonstrated a significant benefit of atezolizumab, a drug that targets a protein called PD-L1.
 Again, not all patients benefit from this therapy and efforts continue to improve immunotherapy for TNBC, including vaccine development, combination immune- and immune enhancing therapies.
 Read more about the IMpassion130 trial in our earlier blog featuring an interview with Dr. Leisha Emens.

 - PARP inhibitors: Last year, the FDA approved the first PARP inhibitor, olaparib, for TNBC that are driven by mutations in the BRCA1 or BRCA2 genes.
 Most breast cancers caused by inherited BRCA mutations are the triple negative subtype.
 Mutations in these genes cause a defect in a type of DNA repair called homologous recombination (HR).
 This defect makes the cell dependent on a backup DNA repair process that is regulated by a protein called PARP (Poly (ADP-ribose) polymerase).
 Combining a PARP inhibitor with DNA damaging chemotherapy kills cells that harbor mutations in the BRCA genes.
 Efforts are ongoing to understand why some tumors respond to this approach and others don’t, or why tumors become resistant.
 This is opening the door to new strategies including immunotherapy combinations with PARP inhibitor therapy.